Spider-Man Versus Kraven the Hunter: Behind-the-scenes photos from the film

 Additional shots of Andrew Pastorio as Jameson.

 Additional shots of Andrew Pastorio as Jameson.

 Additional shots of Andrew Pastorio as Jameson for FOOM.

 An opening shot of Andrew Pastorio as Jameson.

 The real-life location used for an outdoor shot of Jameson.

 Cast

-Due to the film being lost and no mentions of the actual cast in interviews or articles, the only two actors in the film we know of are Joe Ellison, who played Spider-Man, and A. Andrew Pastorio, who played J. Jonah Jameson.
-The actors of the other two confirmed characters in the film, including the portrayer of the titular villain Kraven the Hunter, are unknown.
+Due to the film being lost and no mentions of the actual cast in interviews or articles, the only two known actors in the film are Joe Ellison, who played Spider-Man, and A. Andrew Pastorio, who played J. Jonah Jameson.
+The actors of the other two confirmed characters in the film, the titular villain Kraven the Hunter and Gwen Stacy, are unknown.
 The identities of Ellison and Pastorio are only known due to Cardozo mentioning them in a FOOM article in December 1973, and a review of the film, in which both of their names and their roles are mentioned.
 Also in Cardozo's FOOM article, he mentions the names of most of the behind-the-scenes workers.